Pitman transforms and Brownian motion in the interval viewed as an affine alcove: Abstract

 \section{Abstract}

-Pitman's theorem states that if $\{B_t,t\ge 0\}$ is a one dimensional Brownian motion, then $\{B_t - 2 \inf_{s\le t}B_s, t\ge 0\}$ is a three dimensional Bessel process, i.e.\ a Brownian motion conditioned to remain forever positive.
-This paper gives a similar representation for the Brownian motion conditioned to remain in an interval.
-Due to the double barrier condition, it is more involved and only asymptotic.
-One uses the fact that the interval is an alcove of the Kac-Moody affine Lie algebra $A_1^{(1)}$ and the Littelmann path approach of representation theory.
+Pitman's theorem states that if $\{B_t,t\ge 0\}$ is a one dimensional Brownian motion, then $\{B_t - 2 \inf_{0 \leq s\leq t}B_s, t\ge 0\}$ is a three dimensional Bessel process, i.e.\ a Brownian motion conditioned to remain forever positive.
+This paper gives a similar representation for the Brownian motion conditioned to remain in a given interval.
+Due to the double barrier condition, this representation is more involved and only asymptotic.
+One uses the fact that the interval is an alcove of the Kac-Moody affine Lie algebra $A_1^{(1)}$, the Littelmann path approach of representation theory and a dihedral approximation.